104 N Trinity, Decatur TX 76234 (940) 627-4427

 Buying a home is a complicated process, with many people involved.
 Having the

-knowledgeable Realtor® can put a team of advocates, including lenders, lawyers,
+and knowledgeable Realtor® can put a team of advocates, including lenders,

 #4 Communicate

-you.
-Letting your representative know exactly what you’re looking for, in terms of
+represent you.
+Letting your representative know exactly what you’re looking for, in

-needs/wants, price range, and location, can eliminate unnecessary trips to unsuitable
+terms of needs/wants, price range, and location, can eliminate unnecessary trips

-homes and that focus can help ensure that you wind up in the right home.
+to unsuitable homes and that focus can help ensure that you wind up in the right

 #5 Location, location, location

-than any other factor.
-People want a desirable community that includes character,
+more than any other factor.
+People want a desirable community that includes

-quality of schools, access to work, major transportation arteries, recreational facilities,
+character, quality of schools, access to work, major transportation arteries,

-this home compare to others in the neighborhood?
+does this home compare to others in the neighborhood?
 Are yards fenced?
-Are there many
+Are

-children playing in the streets?
-Are the front and back yards and the exteriors of the
+there many children playing in the streets?
+Are the front and back yards and the

 Additional factors that affect the property value of a home include traffic, sounds,